 Incredible Edible Brandon

-Inspired by a Ted Talk from the UK, one of our members Hope Switzer, from the Brandon Neighbourhood Renewal Corporation brought the Incredible Edible Project to fruitation here in Brandon (pun intended).
-The project is comprised of self watering planters growing a variety of vegetables, herbs, and fruits throughout the downtown area sponsored by local organizations.
+Inspired by a Ted Talk from the UK, one of our members Hope Switzer, from the Brandon Neighbourhood Renewal Corporation brought the Incredible Edible Project to fruition here in Brandon (pun intended).
+The project is comprised of self-watering planters growing a variety of vegetables, herbs, and fruits throughout the downtown area sponsored by local organizations.
 Everyone is welcome to come and harvest some Incredible Edibles!

 The BNRC has taken the lead on the Incredible Edible Project with significant support from the City of Brandon, The Co-operators, and the Global Market.
-Additional sponsors include: Brandon University, CAA Manitoba, BDO Canada LLP, Western Manitoba Regional Library, Art Gallery of Southwestern Manitoba, New System Store, Meighen Haddad LLP, Zeke’s Jewellers, Canadian Imperial Bank of Commerce, and Westoba Credit Union" (BNRC accessed June 12,2017).
+Additional sponsors include Brandon University, CAA Manitoba, BDO Canada LLP, Western Manitoba Regional Library, Art Gallery of Southwestern Manitoba, New System Store, Meighen Haddad LLP, Zeke’s Jewellers, Canadian Imperial Bank of Commerce, and Westoba Credit Union" (BNRC accessed June 12, 2017).
+View the full route map here.
+(725 KB)

 Team Up to Clean Up